mz347247/eva/README.md

 -- Average number of opportunities per stock per minute aggregated over the whole sample

 When `eval_focus` is set to *ret*, the report will only display the plots for realized return.
 If *oppo*, it will only display the plots for the number of opportunities.
 If *mixed*, plots for both realized return and the number of opportunities will be shown.

+### *alpha decay*
+A plot of realized return against the time elapsed after each opportunity.